 THE HISTORY OF BOTTLED WATER IN AMERICA

-The American bottled water industry began in 1820 when a preacher began selling bottled Saratoga Springs water in New York (1).
-This water, which was sold under the name of “Doctor Clark,” was used as a cure for upset stomachs.
+The American bottled water industry began in 1820 when a preacher started selling bottled Saratoga Springs water in New York.
+(1) This water, which was sold under the name “Doctor Clark,” was used as a cure for upset stomachs.
 Soon after, an ever-increasing number of enterprising people began making a business of bottling clean spring or well water from the countryside and selling it in the city.
 But this fast-growing and exceptionally profitable business was not to last.

-On September, 27, 1913, bottled water was rendered unnecessary and the industry plummeted exponentially until it almost ceased to exist.
+On September 27, 1913, filtered bottled water was rendered unnecessary and the industry plummeted exponentially until it almost ceased to exist.
 This sudden demise was due to one thing: chlorine.
 The city of Philadelphia was the first to use chlorine to disinfect municipal water supplies.
-Once people learned that they could get safe water right from their taps, bottled water became redundant (2).
+Once people learned that they could get safe water right from their taps, bottled water became redundant.
+(1)

-In a complete turn-around, to many 21st century Americans, bottled water is now considered a necessity.
-Although bottled water can be between 250 to 10,000 times more expensive than municipal water (3), it increased in popularity because people preferred the taste, the predictable chemical quality, and the fashionability.
-Since its near extinction, bottled water has now risen to unprecedented heights of profitability.
+In a complete turnaround, to many 21st century Americans, bottled water is now considered a necessity.
+Although bottled water can be between 250 to 10,000 times more expensive than municipal water, it increased in popularity because people preferred the taste, the predictable chemical quality, and the fashionability.
+(1) Since the time of its near extinction, bottled water has now risen to unprecedented heights of profitability.
 So, is bottled water really better for you?

 WHAT HAPPENED TO DASANI®?

-Before we take a deeper look into the bottled water industry and how it compares to tap water, we need to look at what happened to DASANI®.
+Before we take a deeper look into the filtered bottled water industry and how it compares to tap water, we need to look at what happened to DASANI®.
 In 2004, the markets were in an uproar.
-DASANI® was being heavily criticized for marketing their water as being “purified water by reverse osmosis filtration.”
-What this essentially means is that “it [was] tap water”(4).
-Shortly after this, all DASANI® products were removed from the UK shelves because they found dangerously high levels of bromate in the water, which is cancer causing.
+DASANI® was being heavily criticized for marketing its water as being “purified water by reverse osmosis filtration.”
+What this essentially means is that “it [was] tap water.”(2) Shortly after this, all DASANI® products were removed from UK shelves because they were found to contain dangerously high levels of bromate, which causes cancer.
 This raises an important question: are other bottled water products also potentially harmful to us?
-In order to answer this question, we need to take a better look at the differences between bottled water and tap water:
+In order to answer this question, we need to take a better look at the differences between bottled water and tap water.

 IS BOTTLED WATER BETTER THAN TAP WATER?

-More than half of all America’s bottled water comes right from the tap (5).
-However, many bottled water companies add minerals to improve the taste, which gives the perception that the bottled water is of higher quality than the tap water.
+More than half of America’s bottled water comes right from the tap.
+(3) However, many bottled water companies add minerals to improve the taste, which gives the perception that the bottled water is of a higher quality than the tap water.
 Because of this, bottled water is often preferred over tap water.
-A research paper published in the International Journal of Environmental Research and Public Health found that although bottled water is preferred over tap water because it is seen to be more convenient, better tasting, and more pure than tap water, these positive perceptions “are challenged by the increasing number of water quality incidents with bottled water” (6).
+A research paper published in the International Journal of Environmental Research and Public Health found that although bottled water is preferred over tap water because it is seen to be more convenient, better tasting, and more pure than tap water, these positive perceptions “are challenged by the increasing number of water quality incidents with bottled water.”
+(4)

-Another study from 2006 found that plastic bottles were leaching harmful chemicals into the water they contain (7).
-These chemicals include antimony, polyethylene terephthalate, and the chemicals from the lid of the bottle.
+Another study from 2006 found that plastic bottles were leaching harmful chemicals into the water they contain.
+(5) These chemicals include antimony, polyethylene terephthalate, and the chemicals from the lid of the bottle.
 The researchers discovered that the longer plastic bottles sit unopened, the more chemicals build up in the water.
 Some of these chemicals have been known to cause nausea, dizziness, and depression.

-According to another more recent study, many bottled water brands contain twice the amount of microplastic than tap water (8).
-On average, the researchers found 315 microplastic particles per bottle, but they also found that some water brands contained up to 10,000 microplastic particles in just one liter.
+Many bottled water brands contain twice the amount of microplastic than tap water.
+(6) On average, the researchers found 315 microplastic particles per bottle, but they also found that some water brands contained up to 10,000 microplastic particles in just one liter.
 Many of these microparticles were the same material as the plastic bottle cap, which led researchers to believe that flecks of the bottle cap were seeping into the water we drink.

 America’s municipal water suppliers are required to release a public annual water quality report.
-This report details what level of pollutants were found in the water, and often reports on the water treatment methods that are used.
-In contrast, bottled water companies function under the Drug and Cosmetic Act, which allows them the freedom to decide what information gets shared with their customers.
-Because of this, it is hard to tell exactly what water source is being used, what purification method the company is using, and what chemical pollutants remain after treatment (9).
+This report details what level of pollutants were found in the water and often reports on the water treatment methods that are used.
+In contrast, Filtered bottled water companies function under the Drug and Cosmetic Act, which allows them the freedom to decide what information gets shared with their customers.
+Because of this, it is hard to tell exactly what water source is being used, what purification method the company is using, and what chemical pollutants remain after treatment.
+(7)

 - Florida: Red tide microorganisms, coliform bacteria, blue-green algae, and freshwater algae blooms have left Florida in a bit of a drinking water crisis.
-Most municipal water being supplied to Florida residents is in violation of the Safe Drinking Water Act (13).
+Most municipal water being supplied to Florida residents is in violation of the Safe Drinking Water Act.
+(8)

-The air and water in New Jersey are among the most polluted in the U.S. One in five people from New Jersey drink water that is contaminated by lead and other substances that may cause birth and developmental issues, liver damage, and cancer (15).
+- New Jersey: The air and water in New Jersey are among the most polluted in the U.S. One in five people from New Jersey drink water that is contaminated by lead and other substances that may cause birth and developmental issues, liver damage, and cancer.
+(8)

-- Washington: Unsafe levels of chromium, chloroform, arsenic, uranium, nitrate, radon, and other harmful substances are present in the municipal water system (19).
+- Washington: Unsafe levels of chromium, chloroform, arsenic, uranium, nitrate, radon, and other harmful substances are present in the municipal water system.
+(13)

-As one of America’s most polluted states, Ohio has suffered from unsafe levels of lead in the water.
-This water also contains unsafe levels of iron, sulfate, and other harmful minerals (20)
+- Ohio: As one of America’s most polluted states, Ohio has suffered from unsafe levels of lead in the water.
+This water also contains unsafe levels of iron, sulfate, and other harmful minerals.
+(8)

-Heavy pollution and commercial farms contribute to the presence of arsenic and uranium-contaminated water systems (21).
+- California: Heavy pollution and commercial farms contribute to the presence of arsenic and uranium-contaminated water systems.
+(8)

 - Arizona: This desert state has one of the worst municipal waters in the region.
 This is because Phoenix has the highest average levels of chromium-6 in the United States.
-Other toxins linked to developmental issues and cancer have been found in the water (22).
+Other toxins linked to developmental issues and cancer have been found in the water.
+(8)

-If you live in an area where your water is unsafe to drink, drinking bottled water may seem like your only option.
+If you live in an area where your water is unsafe to drink, drinking filtered bottled water may seem like your only option.
 Unfortunately, bottled water carries with it its own set of health concerns.
-And even if bottled water was better for you, plastic bottles are quickly becoming one of the major polluters, filling oceans and landfills, and polluting water sources like groundwater, rivers, and lakes with microplastics (23).
+And even if bottled water was better for you, plastic bottles are quickly becoming one of the major polluters, filling oceans and landfills, and polluting water sources like groundwater, rivers, and lakes with microplastics.
+(14)

 However, there is a third option: a water filtration system.
 These can include countertop filters or countertop units, but if you would like to cover your entire household water supply, we recommend a home filtration system.